WPS/egon.io/README.md

 - Standalone version (Zip file): If your organization already runs a web server, you can copy the zip file to the web server and extract it there to make Egon available to your organization.
 - Docker container: If you prefer to provide websites as Docker container, you can build your own.
-- If you don't want to build and deploy Egon.io yourself, than use one of the ready-to-use options provided by the Egon.io team:
+- If you don't want to build and deploy Egon.io yourself, then use one of the ready-to-use options provided by the Egon.io team:
   - Run [Egon.io online](https://egon.io/)
   - Download a ready-made Docker image `docker pull ghcr.io/wps/egon.io:latest` and run it `docker run -p 4040:80 ghcr.io/wps/egon.io:latest` (replace "4040" with whatever port you want to use)